 This bike tour of Berlin Kreuzberg starts at the Hotel Prens, Kottbusser Damm 102.
 From the door of the hotel, turn left down Kottbusser Damm and ride for a kilometre past a diverse range of shops until you arrive at Hermannplatz.

 This square received its name in 1885.
 The large department store on the right side of the square belongs to the district Kreuzberg-Friedrichshain, while the left side belongs to the district Neukölln.
+On the Hermannplatz there is a daily weekly market.
 Ride to the next corner and then take a right onto Hasenheide.

 On the left side of the street is the 50 hectare Volkspark Hasenheide (People’s Park Hasenheide), a popular recreation area for locals.
 It is a great place to walk, have a picnic, play a game or just relax.
 The Jahn Memorial commemorates Friedrich Ludwig Jahn, who began the modern sport of gymnastics two centuries ago in this park.
 Stay on Hasenheide until you reach Südstern, which you can't miss with its large neo-Gothic Church in between the traffic lanes.